Exohayvan/atsuko/TOS.md

    - This TOS embodies the comprehensive accord between you and our team.

 17. **Ownership and Rights**
-   - All content channeled through Atsuko remains our property.
-You're free to use, disseminate, and capitalize on it, but revenue-related contributions are appreciated.
+   - All content channeled through Atsuko, including logos and trademarks, remains our property.
+Unauthorized use is prohibited.

 18. **Official Language**
    - This TOS and all related interactions are exclusively in English.

+19. **Access and Interference**
+   - Users are strictly prohibited from accessing Atsuko through any automated means.

+20. **Force Majeure**
+   - The bot's creators are not liable for any failure to perform its obligations due to events beyond its reasonable control.